storopoli/storopoli.com/content/blog/2025-05-24-beauty-of-math-incompleteness/index.md

 If a type is "inhabited", it means that there exists a term/value of that type, which under Curry-Howard corresponds to having a proof of the proposition that the type represents.

-So when a type is "inhabited" in Agda, it means:
+So when a type is "_inhabited_" in Agda, it means:

 - You can construct a value of that type --- there exists some term `t : T`.
 - The corresponding logical proposition is true/provable.